urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/br/brcn.md

     (g.a 1)
     101

-Here we create a core with two arms `n`, a constant and `g`, a simple function. `g` adds our constant `n` to whatever is passed to it.
+Here we create a core with two arms `n`, a constant, and `g`, a simple function. `g` adds our constant `n` to whatever is passed to it.

     /~zod/try=>